11 best Amtrak trips from Indianapolis

 Photo courtesy yotut/Flickr.com

-With free museums, stately monuments, year-round events and river cruises, there are many things to see and do in Washington D.C.
+With free museumsmonuments, year-round events and river cruises, there are many things to see and do in Washington D.C.
 The train trip from Indianapolis takes about 18.5 hours, and you’ll spend one night on the train and arrive around dinnertime.
 Union Station has a direct connection to the WMATA Metro red line, so you can easily get around without a car.
 Lyft, Uber and taxis are also available.
 Plan your trip in mid-March to view the cherry blossoms or in the fall for cooler weather and fewer tourists.

 Baltimore